Brandon1126/DistributedMachineLearning/README.md

 2) Discussion of kaggle data used for keypoint detection.
-Information found here. https://www.kaggle.com/competitions/facial-keypoints-detection/data Can talk about how the data is preprocessed, total of ~7000 images.
+Information found here. https://www.kaggle.com/competitions/facial-keypoints-detection/data Can talk about how the data is preprocessed, total of ~7000 images (code snippets).
 Some images were missing keypoint labels in the csv, hadd to fill in the values.
 This affected training accuracy but not too much.
+Can post some example images from this dataset, what locations we're trying to predict.

 3) Discussion of CNN model used, complete description found in code & results , use code snippets.
 Give model summary (which includes all layers).
 Can discuss what the layers do.